-Edited by: Dr Yong-Ming Yao, Prof Timothy R. Billiar
+Edited by: Prof. Yong-Ming Yao, Prof. Timothy R. Billiar

 Sepsis with subsequent multiple organ dysfunction is a pronounced systemic inflammatory response to concealed or known infection.
 It is one of the leading causes of ICU admissions, which affects patients of all ages with multiple comorbidities and underlying diagnoses, and is the result of infection by many potential pathogens infecting various organs or sites.